The canonical ring of a stacky curve: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Asher Auel, Brian Conrad, Maarten Derickx, Anton Geraschenko, Kirti Joshi, Nadim Rustom, and Drew Sutherland.
-The first author was supported by an NSF CAREER Award (DMS-1151047), and the second author was supported by NSA Young Investigator's Grant (H98230-12-1-0259).
+The authors would like to thank Asher Auel, Brian Conrad, Maarten Derickx, Anton Geraschenko, Kirti Joshi, Andrew Kobin, Jackson Morrow, Bjorn Poonen, Peter Ruhm, Nadim Rustom, Jeroen Sijsling, Drew Sutherland, Robin Zhang, and the anonymous referee.
+Special thanks goes to Aaron Landesman for a careful reading and review of this manuscript.
+Voight was supported by an NSF CAREER Award (DMS-1151047) and a Simons Collaboration Grant (550029), and Zureick--Brown was supported by NSA Young Investigator's Grant (H98230-12-1-0259) and National Science Foundation CAREER award DMS-1555048.